Universal properties of repulsive self-propelled particles and attractive driven particles: Microscopic models

 For RDLG, we consider $N$ particles on a square lattice with system size $(L_x,L_y)$ in units of the lattice constant.
 The state of the $i$th site is specified by occupation number $n_i$, and the set of $n_i$ represents the configuration of the whole system.
 We assume exclusion between particles so that each site can be occupied by at most one particle, i.e., $n_i \in \{0,1\}$.
 We also consider attractive interaction between neighboring particles, which is represented by the following Hamiltonian:

-The state of the system is updated in three steps: \begin{enumerate} \item We randomly choose two adjacent sites, $(i,j)$, and calculate the energy difference ($\Delta H$) between the original configuration and the new configuration obtained by exchanging the state of the $i$th site with the state of the $j$th site. \item If sites $(i,j)$ are located along the $x$-axis, the new configuration is accepted with probability $\min(1,e^{-\beta \Delta H})$. \item If sites $(i,j)$ are located along the $y$-axis, the new configuration is accepted with probability $\min(1,e^{-\beta (\Delta H + E \eta)})$, where $E$ is the strength of the external field, and $\eta$ is a random number drawn from a Gaussian distribution with zero mean and unit variance. \end{enumerate}
+The state of the system is updated in three steps: \begin{enumerate} \item We randomly choose two adjacent sites, $(i,j)$, and calculate the energy difference ($\Delta H$) between the original configuration and the new configuration obtained by exchanging the state of the $i$th site with the state of the $j$th site. \item If sites $(i,j)$ are located along the $x$-axis, the new configuration is accepted with probability $\min(1,e^{-\beta \Delta H})$. \item If sites $(i,j)$ are located along the $y$-axis, the new configuration is accepted with probability $\min(1,e^{-\beta (\Delta H + E \eta)})$, where $E$ is the strength of the driving force, and $\eta$ is a random number drawn from a Gaussian distribution with zero mean and unit variance. \end{enumerate}

 For step 3, the random driving force is applied along the $y$-axis.
 We basically set the parameters to $J=4$ and $E=100$ and control $\beta$ and $\rho := N/L_xL_y$.

+Note that our numerical implementation leads to the same type of macroscopic behaviors as those in the previous studies~\cite{Praestgaard2000, Achahbar2001}.

-Here, $E=100$ is practically equivalent to the limiting case with $E = \infty$, where the configuration is updated regardless of the value of $\Delta H$.
+Since the driving force along the $y$-axis (i.e., $E \eta$) competes with and effectively weakens the attractive interaction (i.e., $\Delta H$), the motion of particles that interact with the neighbors is enhanced along the $y$-axis.
+In particular, $E=100$ is practically equivalent to the limiting case with $E = \infty$, where the configuration is updated regardless of the value of $\Delta H$.
 This limiting case has been commonly used in simulations of DLG and RDLG~\cite{Schmittmann1995}.

 Figure~\ref{fig_micro_phasediagram}(b) displays snapshots with two sets of parameters.
 This model undergoes phase separation induced by the attractive interaction [Fig.~\ref{fig_schematic}(b)] though the motion of each particle is affected by the random driving force.
 We present the phase diagram in Fig.~\ref{fig_micro_phasediagram}(d); phase separation is controlled by inverse temperature $\beta$, just like in equilibrium particle systems with attractive interactions [see Fig.~\ref{fig_schematic}(a)].